RyotaUshio/obsidian-latex-theorem-equation-referencer/docs/equation-number.md

 Also, note that you cannot insert a link to equations in callouts or blockquotes.
 This is an inherent limitation of Obsidian rather than this plugin.[^1]

+Lastly, make sure there is an emtpy line under the block ID of the equation.
+Again, this is needed due to how Obsidian works.

 [^1]: Technically, it is possible to display an equation number for an equation in callouts.
 However, I think there is no point in doing it if the equation cannot be referenced.